margg00/cinemada-website/README.md

 - one prediction based on all features (defined earlier) except for the role importance
 - one prediction based on all features including role importance

-For both models, we used the cross validation technique to determine if the difference in accuracy of the two models is significant.
+For both models, we used the cross-validation technique to determine if the difference in accuracy of the two models is significant.
 The accuracy of both models can be measured using the MSE (Mean Square Error) which is linked to the model performance as well as R-squared.
 R-squared measures the proportion of the variance of the success that can be explained by the dependent features.
 The two regression technique is interesting because it allows us to measure the impact of including or excluding a particular feature like role importance on the overall success metric.

 This analysis was also performed separately on the three actor datasets.